sschepis2/mininix/docs/Building.md

      wizard.
   3. Choose the top-level TEA directory.
 (If you installed the source code from github, this directory will be named Android-Terminal-Emulator).
-  4. Use the Android Studio menu "Run : Run 'term'" to build and run the app.
+  4. Use the Android Studio menu "Run : Run 'terminal'" to build and run the app.

 Building TEA from the command line